Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 For the non-iterative case, something odd happens.
 Initially, we get a downward trend akin to the iterative case.
 However, at a certain point the score plateaus, except for the Kemeny score.

 The explanation for this lies in the amount of information available to the non-iterative case.
 As we recall, in the non-iterative case, each edge in the graph is assigned to one student.
 This means that when we arrive at the complete graph, we can no longer obtain any more information since no more assignments are possible.
 To confirm this, take a look at $|V| = 15$ in the non-iterative case.
 We can see that it begins to plateau around the '7 papers per student' mark. $7 \times 15 = \binom{15}{2} = 105$.
+This is not the case in the iterative case, where the same edge can be assigned to different graders.

 The Kemeny ranking method doesn't plateau though.
 This is due to the way we calculate the Kemeny ranking.
 Simulated annealing is not deterministic, it uses random numbers and can often produce better or worse outcomes even with the same input data and hyperparameters.
 Therefore, the variation we see in the Kemeny ranking comes down to the non-deterministic nature of simulated annealing.
 If we were to calculate the actual Kemeny ranking (which is NP-hard), then the graph would exhibit the same plateauing behaviour.